-So you want to become a Lyft driver, but you’re not sure if you meet all of the driver requirements?
+So you want to become a Lyft driver, but you’re not sure if you meet all of the driver requirements or car requirements?
 Lyft doesn’t want to bombard you with information that will prevent you from applying, so they try to make the driver application process as easy as possible by leaving some vagueness in the online application to become a driver.

 Want to apply now?
 Apply to drive for Lyft with my referral link and you’ll be eligible for the best new-driver bonus in your area.